rupink/ECE1512_2024F_ProjectRepo_RupinKhadwal/Project A/README.md

 - The notebooks print out results such as training and testing accuracy and loss after each epoch.
 - The MHIST analysis aims at improving medical image classification, which has applications in healthcare and diagnostics.
 - The MNIST analysis serves as an introduction to CNN-based image classification tasks, often used in introductory machine learning courses.

----

-This README provides a general overview of the files and how to use them.
-Let me know if you need further adjustments!